Structural Bioinformatics Library

 Non standard installation directory

-When installing the SBL library, one may not have the root privileges, may want to install the SBL into a local directory.
+When installing the SBL library, one may not have the root privileges, and/or may want to install the SBL into a local directory.
 Doing so merely requires setting the cmake variable CMAKE_INSTALL_PREFIX to your local install directory when running cmake:

-> cmake \</path/to/sbl/directory\> -DCMAKE_INSTALL_PREFIX=\</path/to/local/install/directory\>
+> cmake -S \</path/to/sbl/directory\> -B build_sbl -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=\</path/to/local/install/directory\>

 Note that executables and Python modules installed in a non standard location will not be directly usable except if the corresponding environment variables have been set :